q̓əlbc̓ / Mount Si

 Washington Department of Natural Resources

 Mount Si rises abruptly from the lowlands on the Cascades’ western frontier, seen here from the nearby Meadowbrook Farm Preserve.
 The Mount Si Trail zigzags up the mountain’s spine on the right of this photo, ending at the foot of the notched “haystack” on the peak.
-Meadow Loop Trail, Meadowbrook Farm Preserve, May 09, 2021.
+Meadow Loop Trail, Meadowbrook Farm Preserve, Washington.

 East of Seattle’s greater metropolitan area, q̓əlbc̓, also known as Mount Si, rises as the first of many Cascade peaks to come.
 Its trail climbs steadily and steeply through deep woodland shade until it reaches the rocky, often windswept summit with views stretching down the Snoqualmie River Valley to the skyscrapers of Bellevue and Seattle, Washington, the glimmering waters of Puget Sound, and the snow-tipped peaks of the Olympic Mountains beyond.
 For many locals, Mount Si is the standard comparator for other hikes and, given its rigorous elevation gain (3,150 feet/960 meters in 4.00 miles/6.40 km), is used by many to build endurance while training to ascend higher peaks.
 In addition, this craggy alpine summit’s close proximity to urban areas (only 32.00 miles/51.00 km from Seattle, Washington) renders Mount Si a popular hiking destination.
 Come early and be prepared to appreciate the company of others or try hiking this local favorite on a less-crowded weekday.